Awekabaz/MongoDB-AWS/README.md

 ![scheme](scheme/mongo-project.png)

 Data transfer from MongoDB to AWS S3 bucket for further data visualization in AWS QuickSight.
+                    `The names of collections and attributes are replaced with dummies`

 - Data is extracted by Lambda function (with pymongo library) configured in a VPC with a private subnet.